dapr/docs/howto/setup-secret-store/aws-secretmanager.md

 kubectl apply -f aws_secret_manager.yaml
 ```

-When running in self hosted mode, place this file in a `components` directory from the Dapr working directory.
+When running in self hosted mode, place this file in a `components` directory under the Dapr working directory.

 ## AWS Secret Manager reference example

-This example shows you how to take the Redis password from the AWS Secret Manager secret store.
+This example shows you how to set the Redis password from the AWS Secret Manager secret store.

 ```yaml
 apiVersion: dapr.io/v1alpha1